 - The Risk Register is compiled by the University's Management Group (UMG) and the Senior Management Team (SMT) and is reported to the Audit Committee to help facilitate the identification, assessment and monitoring of risks of significant importance to the University.
-The Register is formally appraised annually by the SMT and approved by the Audit Committee.
-Emerging risks are added as required, and improvement actions and risk indicators are monitored on an ongoing basis through line management. - Reporting arrangements through senior management are designed to monitor keys risks and their controls.
-Decisions to rectify problems are made at fortnightly meetings of the SMT with reference to other staff, Committees and the Board of Governors where appropriate. - Risk management is addressed on a University wide basis but individual Faculties, Schools and Departments help facilitate the identification, assessment and monitoring of risks.
+The Register is formally appraised annually by the SMT and received by the Audit Committee.
+Emerging risks are added as required, and improvement actions and risk indicators are monitored on an ongoing basis through line management. - Risk management is addressed on a University wide basis but individual Faculties, Schools and Departments help facilitate the identification, assessment and monitoring of risks.
 Faculty and Department Annual Operating Statements, which are used in the annual budgeting process, identify mitigating actions which will be taken to reduce risk. - The Audit Committee is required to report to the Board of Governors on internal controls and to alert it to any emerging issues.
 Amongst other responsibilities the Audit Committee is responsible for oversight of risk management and ensuring that the Risk Management Policy is applied.
-The Audit Committee directly monitors the top 12 most significant risks to the University. - The University has agreed with its internal auditors that their programme of work and the approach to internal control will be risk based.
+The Audit Committee directly monitors the most significant risks to the University. - The University has agreed with its internal auditors that their programme of work and the approach to internal control will be risk based.
 Their internal audit plan is guided by the assessment of risks identified through risk management.

-The above policy and related procedures have continued to be developed and the Board of Governors is satisfied that the University's internal control and risk management processes meet the requirements set out by HEFCE in their circular 22/2007 "Accounts direction to higher education institutions for 2007-08".
+The above policy and related procedures have continued to be developed and the Board of Governors is satisfied that the University's internal control and risk management processes meet the requirements set out by HEFCE in its circular 16/2008 "Accounts direction to higher education institutions for 2008-09".

-The Board of Governors meets at least three times a year.
-Prior to each meeting Governors are supplied with a formal agenda and appropriate reports and papers.
+The Board of Governors meets at least six times a year.
+Before each meeting, Governors are supplied with a formal agenda and appropriate reports and papers.
 The Board is entitled to establish committees for any purpose or function, other than those which are assigned elsewhere in the Articles to the Vice-Chancellor or to the Academic Board.
-It may delegate certain powers to its Chairman or to the Vice-Chancellor, however there is a clear division of responsibility between these two posts.
-The main committees which operated during the 2007/08 year were:
+It may delegate certain of its powers to its Chairman or to the Vice-Chancellor, however, there is a clear division of responsibility between these two roles.
+The main committees which operated during 2008/09 were:

 - Finance and Information Technology Committee

 - Estates Committee

+- Human Resources Committee

-- Personnel Committee
+- Diversity Committee

 - Audit Committee

-- Nominations Committee
+- Nominations and Governance Committee

 - Remuneration Committee

-- Honorary Fellowships Committee

-- Strategic Planning Advisory Committee

-- Joint Diversity Committee

-- Joint Student Affairs Committee

 All Committees have written terms of reference, which are available on request from the Clerk to the Governors.
 The membership of committees consists mainly of lay members of the Board of Governors, one of whom is designated as Chairman.
-Joint committees consist of members drawn from the Board of Governors, Academic Board and other constituencies.

 An Emergency Committee, consisting of the Chairman and Deputy Chairman of the Board of Governors and the Chairman of Finance and Information Technology Committee, may exercise certain powers between meetings of the Board of Governors, on the advice of the Vice-Chancellor.
-Its membership is augmented when appropriate by the Chairmen of the Personnel Committee and the Estates Committee.
+Its membership is augmented when appropriate by the Chairmen of the Human Resources Committee or the Estates Committee.

 Governors are entitled to claim reimbursement of reasonable expenses incurred in undertaking their duties, but none is paid a salary or allowance for services as a Governor.
-Appointments to the Board of Governors are considered by the Nominations Committee.
-The University maintains a register of interests of members of the Board of Governors and key post holders which may be viewed by arrangement with the Clerk to the Governors.
+Appointments to the Board of Governors are considered by the Nominations and Governance Committee.
+The University maintains a register of interests of members of the Board of Governors and key post holders which may be inspected by arrangement with the Clerk to the Governors.